FrissAnalytics/shiny-vue-r/README.md

 - jsonlite
 - tidyverse
 - TMDb

-Please make sure these packages are installed.

 ##### Data

 A small toy dataframe is based on the [Kaggle IMDB movies extensive dataset](https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset).
 This will be used to do in memory computation via `tidyverse` and `igraph`.

-We also pull data via an API from [The Movie DataBase](https://www.themoviedb.org/) using the `httr` package (to show beginner how to make GET requests) and using the `TMDb` RData package.
+We also pull data via an API from [The Movie DataBase](https://www.themoviedb.org/) using the `httr` package and using the `TMDb` RData package.
+See `data/tmdb_schema.json` for request url details.

-Soon we also pull in Covid data from John Hopkins and use pre-processed data (to answer the question - Can you go to the movies?)

 ##### Ideas